ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 2. **Support and brace up project managers**: not only in the context of the group led by the project manager, but also across other groups inside the organization that can collaborate and share resources.

-Besides, the same site above, [ProjectBuilder.com](https://www.projectbuilder.com.br/blog/project-management-office-tudo-o-que-voce-precisa-saber/) also brings some numbers about the problem related to projects complition.
+Besides, the same site above, [ProjectBuilder.com](https://www.projectbuilder.com.br/blog/project-management-office-tudo-o-que-voce-precisa-saber/) also brings some numbers about the problem related to projects completion.
 For that the site cites two reports:

 1. **68% of projects does not reach the goals from timeframe, costs, or scope**: from CHAOS Standish, from 2009.
 2. **From 1524 organizations, innadequate plannings and evaluations are responsible for 30% of the project failures**: and the second from a research from [PwC](https://www.pwc.com/ceosurvey).